analytics & research

 - how to increase the ROI from advertising campaigns;

 - how to increase the conversion rate on the website by improving its usability.

-Analyse the current level of conversion
+Analyze the current level of conversion

-Result: the formation of the current sales funnel along the entire resource traffic and the necessary channels.
+Result: the formation of the current sales funnel along with the entire resource traffic and the necessary channels.